-Trust A Lawyer To Aggressively Fight For Your Freedom
+Anderson Assault and Battery Lawyer Aggressively Fighting For Your Freedom

 Battery is one of the most common violent crimes committed in the state of Indiana.
-Because it is a violent crime, authorities aggressively prosecute defendants who are being accused.
+Because it is a violent crime, authorities aggressively prosecute defendants who are accused of battery.
 If you are facing battery charges, it’s in your best interest to seek legal representation from an experienced attorney who is committed to protecting your rights.
-Contact the assault and battery attorneys at Beeman Heifner Benge as soon as possible to discuss your legal options.
+Contact the assault and battery attorneys at Beeman Heifner Benge P.A. as soon as possible to discuss your legal options.

 Some states classify assault and battery as two separate crimes, but in Indiana, all crimes that involve physically violent assaults are considered battery.
-Battery is defined as the crime of knowingly or intentionally touching another person in a rude or angry manner.
-You can be charged with battery for hitting, slapping, punching, pushing, kicking or elbowing someone else.
+The state of Indiana defines battery as the crime of knowingly or intentionally touching another person in a rude or angry manner.
+You can be charged with battery for hitting, slapping, punching, pushing, kicking, or elbowing someone else.
 You can also face battery charges for throwing something at another person, including bodily fluids.

 It’s important to note that you can face battery charges even if the victim is not physically injured.
-It doesn’t matter whether or not you actually harmed the victim—all that matters is you intended on making physical contact with the victim in a rude or angry manner.
+It doesn’t matter whether or not you actually harmed the victim—all that it matters is you intended on making physical contact with the victim in a rude or angry manner.
 However, the charges are enhanced in cases where the victim was injured, which means you could face more serious penalties for causing harm.